MicrosoftDocs/power-platform/power-platform/guidance/coe/after-setup-tenant-hygiene.md

 :::image type="content" source="media/pbi-compliance3.png" alt-text="Default environment tech debt insights":::

-The **Compliance** page in the CoE Starter Kit's **Compliance and adoption dashboard** can help you identify apps and flows with no owners, non-compliant apps and suspended flows and enable you to come up with an action plan to bring apps and flows back into compliance.
+The **Compliance** page in the CoE Starter Kit's **Compliance and adoption dashboard** can help you identify apps and flows with no owners, non-compliant apps, and suspended flows and enable you to come up with an action plan to bring apps and flows back into compliance.

 :::image type="content" source="media/pbi-compliance1.png" alt-text="Compliance overview page":::

-**Learn more:**
+Learn more:

 - [Rename the default environment](/power-platform/admin/edit-properties-environment)
 - [Secure the default environment](/power-platform/guidance/adoption/secure-default-environment)